Gamingtoday093/NPCMarking/README.md

 Reward_#_Modification Assign
 ```

-`<RewardValue>` Represents either a value to describe a location or the index of a Spawnpoint/Location depending on what FlagID you are specifying.
-You can easily get this Value by using the appropriate Command found further down.
+`<RewardValue>` represents either a value to describe a Position or the index of a Spawnpoint/Location depending on what FlagID you are specifying.
+You can easily get this Value by using an appropriate Command found further down.
 For example `/cpos` will give you the closest possible Flag Value for your current Position.

 ## Commands
 **GetClosestPosition**